Kim Alsbrooks

 Kim Alsbrooks is a Philadelphia-based artist.
-She was born in Charleston, South Carolina, in 1961, and lived briefly in Philadelphia during the 1990s.
+She was born in Charleston, South Carolina, United States, in 1961, and lived briefly in Philadelphia during the 1990s.
 After living in Arizona for 10 years and in Charleston, South Carolina, she returned to Philadelphia in 2007.
 She has had a number of solo exhibitions, and has recently received considerable attention for her White Trash Family series, which includes over 600 miniatures painted on discarded trash.
 She is one of the winners of the West Prize.